 To start, present your kiddo with the straw and talk about the numbers they see on the aluminum.
 Their mission is to uncover their snack by identifying the correct number and punching through the aluminum foil that many times.

 Invite your child to play by asking them to punch number 3 three times, number 5 five times, etc.

-By punching the straw through the aluminum foil they're forced to slow down their counting and follow the "touch one, count one," rule of one to one correspondence.
+By punching the straw through the aluminum foil they're forced to slow down their counting and follow the "touch 1, count 1," rule of one to one correspondence.